 - Live performance at the Sound Off Showdown that is required for the top three finalists from each category will take place on March 23, 2017 from 10:00 am – 12:00 pm EST, at the Next Generation Theatre at 39 Center Street in Brewer, ME.

 - Announcement of the Winners of The Contest will be made on or around March 23, 2017 at 2:00 pm EST.

 How to Enter

-No purchase or entry fees are required to enter or win The Contest.
+No purchases or entry fees are required to enter or win The Contest.